 The Centers for Disease Control and Prevention (CDC) supports a menu of programs, research and assessment tools aimed at addressing SDOH.
 The Centers for Medicare & Medicaid Services (CMS) continues to push the criticality of addressing SDOH to lower the cost of care and improve health outcomes in a value-based healthcare environment.
 The organization recently released its road map for states to accelerate the design and use of social determinants programs.

 Kaiser Permanente and United Healthcare are among the major payors making significant investments in SDOH programs, and the pressure on providers to ramp up SDOH initiatives has only increased since the start of the pandemic.

-While adoption of value-based payment models has been slower than predicted, risk-based initiatives are not going away, requiring organizations to think strategically about who they partner with outside the walls of their facility.
-Moreover, the collective impact of such partnerships may ultimately hold the biggest return on investment as organizations seek to be part of creating a healthy community as well as healthy patients.
+While the adoption of value-based payment models has been slower than predicted, risk-based initiatives are not going away, requiring organizations to think strategically about whom they partner with outside the walls of their facility.
+The collective impact of such alliances may ultimately hold the biggest return on investment as organizations seek to create healthier communities.

 Consumer and Population Insights

 SDOH-related programs will continue to be diverse in approach and size, but what has become consistent is healthcare leaders’ understanding that patient and consumer data will...